 If you want kids programming from Nickelodeon, the Sling TV base plan you’ll want to check out is Sling Blue.
 Sling Blue costs $25 and has around 40 channels, including Nick Jr. If you buy the Kids Extra add-on for $5, you can get Nicktoons and TeenNick, too.

-If you purchase both Sling Blue and Sling Orange you can get a $5 discount, bringing the base cost to $40.
+If you purchase both Sling Blue and Sling Orange (which also costs $25) you can get a $10 discount, bringing the base cost to $40.
 Sling Orange has ESPN and other Disney-owned channels.
 You still have to pay extra for Nicktoons and TeenNick, though.
 They’re not included in the base package of either service.

-Sling TV has good apps and on-demand content, but the rest of its features are a somewhat weak sauce.
+Sling TV has good apps and on-demand content, but the rest of its features are not so great.

 Sling TV has a surprisingly beefy content vault.
-According to Sling website, Sling TV has around 10,000 hours of on-demand videos.
+According to the Sling website, Sling TV has around 10,000 hours of on-demand videos.
 App support is quite good, too.
 Sling TV has apps for Amazon Fire TV devices, Chromecast, Roku, Apple TV, Android/iOS devices, LG/Samsung Smart TVs and Xbox One.
-PlayStation is not on the app menu.
+PlayStation is not on the app menu, though.

 Sling TV’s DVR is limited because it doesn’t let you record any Disney-owned channels.
 Because Nickelodeon is owned by Viacom, you can use Sling TV’s DVR with Nicktoons, TeenNick and Nick Jr. However, you can’t record ESPN, A&E, or ABC.
 Plus, you have to pay $5 extra to unlock DVR service at all, and you’ll only get 50 hours of recording time, which pales in comparison to some of the other streaming services on the market in 2018.